Michael Meyer

 Knowledge systems Centralized Knowledge Governance / SKMS

-A service knowledge management model built to improve onboarding, compliance, delivery consistency, and AI-ready operations.
+A service knowledge model for onboarding, compliance, delivery consistency, and safer AI-assisted operations.

 AIOps and observability Observability Transformation